valantic/vue-template/README.md

 * [ ] Check if mixins can be replaced by Composition API because typing is not really working
 * [ ] Add Documentation and Wiki Section about
   - always returning an arrow function for custom validator of props (to fix random TS errors)
-  - always returning a defined type for any other functions (to fix random TS errors about undefined variables)
+  - always returning a defined type for any other functions (computed / data) (to fix random TS errors about undefined variables)
 * [ ] e-checkbox should support binding the v-model to array or primitive.
 Currently it only writes booleans. @see https://v3.vuejs.org/guide/forms.html#checkbox
-* [ ] Update blueprints
 * [ ] Vuex is broken (module import, module definition)
 * [ ] Fix broken Jest tests